fedora-infra/pkgdb2/doc/groups.rst

 PkgDB2 integrates the possibility for FAS group to get ``watchcommits``, ``watchbugzilla`` and ``commit`` ACLs.

+.. note:: Please note that FAS group cannot get ``approveacls`` permissions.
+          This is to prevent anyone in the group to approve him/herself and drop the ACLs for everybody else.

 There are some requirements for the FAS group: